 - Maximum term of loan: The maximum term of the loan can be an important feature.
 Some loans may not have a maximum term and therefore, if the SR&ED refund is insufficient to repay the loan, you may have an unlimited time to repay the facility.
 Most lenders add a maximum term of the loan which will adequately account for circumstances in which the CRA selects the claim for review.
 At this point, if the SR&ED claim is insufficient to repay the loan, there may be a balloon payment or a negotiation of how to repay the lender.

 - Minimum term of loan: Some lenders have a minimum loan duration.
 This is effectively a minimum amount of interest.
-The CRA may issue a refund cheque very shortly after the loan is disbursed.
-If this happens, and there is a minimum loan duration, the loan will be repaid and the lender will charge interest based on the minimum term of the loan.
+The CRA may issue a refund cheque very shortly after the lender disburses the loan.
+If this happens, and there is a minimum loan duration, the borrower will repay the loan along with interest based on the minimum term of the loan.

 - Partial payment: There are multiple scenarios in which partial payment of the loan may be acceptable.
 A good lender will allow you to repay all or some of the loan without penalty.
 This is important as your fundraising activities may allow you to repay the loan, in which case you may be able to avoid paying extra fees.